jonbri/killer/README.md

-# killnode
+# killer
-While developing NodeJS applications I often create stray processes by accident.
+While developing I often create stray processes by accident.

-To fix this situation I usually use a combination of `px aux | grep node` and `kill -9 123`.
+To fix this situation I usually use something like: `px aux | grep node` and `kill -9 123`.

 This script makes that action a little easier.